GenericMappingTools/gmt/doc_classic/rst/source/greenspline.rst

    Data one-sigma uncertainties are provided in the last column.
    We then compute weights that are inversely proportional to the uncertainties.
    Append **w** if weights are given instead of uncertainties.
 This results in a weighted least squares fit.
-Note that this only has an effect if **-C** is used.
+Note that weights only have an effect if **-C** is used.
    [Default uses no weights or uncertainties].

 .. |Add_-bi| replace:: [Default is 2-4 input